JimJammer88/Tennis/Report.md

 Our agent achieved this after episode 1091.

 The average of the max score over the previous 100 episodes is plotted below.

+It can be seen that the training is quite unstable - the agents achieve good performance but then the performance actually gets worse with more training.

 ![Training](Plot.JPG)
 Format: ![training](url)